grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Fetch data from frontend code using the data proxy

-If you want to fetch data from your app frontend code without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests, then you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md).
+If you want to fetch data from your app frontend code (e.g. from a thid party API) without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests, then you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md).

-## Bundle plugins inside your app
+## Adding nested plugins inside your app

-You can bundle data sources and panel plugins inside your app plugins.
+You can nest data sources and panel plugins inside your app plugins.
 See [Work with nested plugins](../create-a-plugin/extend-a-plugin/nested-plugins).

 ## Include external plugins